Aguslxrd/gmailSender/README.md

 # gmailSender
-test of email senders api
+test of some email senders api